jayjun/rambo/README.md

 binaries.

 Goon is written in Go, a multithreaded runtime with a garbage collector.
-To be as lightweight as possible, Rambo’s shim is written in Rust.
-Single-threaded, no garbage collection spikes, no runtime.
+To be as lightweight as possible, Rambo’s shim is written in Rust using non-blocking, asynchronous I/O only.
+No garbage collection runtime, no latency spikes.

 Most importantly, Porcelain currently [leaks](https://github.com/alco/porcelain/issues/13) processes.
 Writing a new driver to replace Goon should fix it, but Porcelain